TheLanzolini/innermonologue/README.md

 `npm install -g` so it creates the links

-make a `.webhook.js` file in this dir, check the example.

-put your url in there
+fill in the webhook url in the index.js

 then

 `mono "message"`

+for spongemock

+`mono -s "message"`